madkroll/coin-balancer/.strategies/global.md

 ### Money Pool
 End goal is to save most value accumulated on the market in this pool and rise all investments.
 Top up on periodic basis (every month).
 It's funds are used to top up CG Pool.

+May include EUR, $ or stable coins bound to traditional currencies.